JackETobin/C_MEM/README.md

 Plans for the future:
 =

-At some point I'd like to add multi-threading, resizeable blocks, and resizeable pools to the system.
-However, since this system was written with a specific purpose in mind, I will first implement this system and make sure that it works the way that it's expected to work.
-At some point in the future I might come back and add those three features.
+At some point I'd like to add multi-threading, however, since this system was written with a specific purpose in mind, I will first implement this system and make sure that it works the way that it's expected to work.

+As this project continues to expand and become more practical I will add items to the addition and possible addition lists.

+**Future Additions:**
+- ~~Indexing from zero instead of 1~~
+- Defragmentation function

+**Possible Additions:**
+- Resizeable blocks
+- Resizeable pools